-(18) Complete all required documents within established timeframes;
+(18) Completes all required documents within established timeframes;

-(19) Pay for services incurred in excess of the budget amount;
+(19) Pays for services incurred in excess of the budget amount;

-(20) Pay for services not identified and approved in the member's SDS budget;
+(20) Pays for services not identified and approved in the member's SDS budget;

-(21) pay for services provided by an unqualified provider;
+(21) Pays for services provided by an unqualified provider;

-(22) Determine staff duties, qualifications, and specify service delivery practices consistent with SD-HTS Waiver service specifications;
+(22) Determines staff duties and qualifications and specifies service delivery practices consistent with SD-HTS Waiver service specifications;

-(25) Identify and train back-up staff, when required;
+(25) Identifies and trains back-up staff, when required;

-(26) Determine amount paid for services within plan limits;
+(26) Determines amount paid for services within plan limits;

 (f) FMS.
-The FMS subagent is an entity designated as an agent by DDS to act on behalf of members who have employer and budget authority for the purpose of managing payroll tasks for the member's employee(s) and for making payment of SD-GS as authorized in the member's Plan.
+The FMS subagent is an entity that DDS designates as an agent to act on a member's behalf who has employer and budget authority.
+The FMS subagent's purpose is to manage payroll tasks for the member's employee(s) and SD-GS payments as authorized in the member's plan.
 FMS subagent duties include, but are not limited to:

 (1) Compliance with all DDS and OHCA administrative rules and contract requirements;